magicdrive/enma/README.md

 > Yet another integration software with file monitoring.

-`enma` is a file-watching tool that monitors specified files or directories and automatically executes commands or rebuilds and restarts daemons.
+`enma` is a file-watching tool that monitors specified files or directories and automatically executes commands or rebuilds and restarts daemons.<br>
 It's designed to supercharge your development and automation workflows.

 ## ✨ Features